maheer14/maheer14/README.md

 ## How goes it?
 I'm Maheer👋
 Welcome to my Github page!
-I'm a Software Developer specializing in QA and backend development.
+I'm a Software Developer specializing in QA and fullstack development.

 🧐 I'm currently working in a research group specializing in turning videos into stream data!